Tableau Field-level Lineage: A Data Analyst’s Dream Come True

 And most recently, we have extended coverage all the way to Tableau workbooks to better understand field-level relationships across the warehouse and BI layer.

-Here are a few ways data and business analysts can leverage Tableau lineage at the field level:
+Here are a few ways data and business analysts can leverage Tableau data lineage at the field level:

 Exploration and onboarding